bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 }
 ```

-Now. let's look at something different.
-How are `var` and `let` declarations different
+👇 Now, let's look at something different.
+How are `var` and `let` variables declared in the scope?

 # How are function and block scopes maintained?